 UT Health San Antonio and UTSA offer collective strengths to serve as a strong foundation for advancing public health education and service to South Texas.
 Building on efforts to advance community health and wellness, both institutions share a rich and collaborative history in meeting the unique health needs of the region's multicultural population, including federal designation as Hispanic-serving Institutions by the U.S. Department of Education.
-The School of Public Health is the latest venture in a long history of collaborative efforts between the two institutions and builds on efforts to advance community health and wellness in the region.
+UTSPHSA is the latest venture in a long history of collaborative efforts between the two institutions and builds on efforts to advance community health and wellness in the region.

-As an inaugural leader, the chair will work as a strategic thought partner with, and report to, the School's founding dean, Vasan Ramachandran, MD.
-They will join the School of Public Health's foundational team-which includes the recently hired inaugural chairs for the Departments of Environmental and Occupational Health and Quantitative and Qualitative Health Sciences-and will have the unique opportunity to build their department and lead its future development.
+As an inaugural leader at UTSPHSA, the founding chair will work as a strategic thought partner with, and report to, the School's founding dean, Vasan Ramachandran, MD.
+They will join the foundational team for the School and will have the unique opportunity to build the department and lead its future development.
 This foundational team will collaborate with the dean and align their visions to build a school of public health that is a regional steward of human and planetary health and well-being to eliminate health inequities through excellence in research, instruction and community engagement.
 This is a transformative opportunity at a pivotal moment in the wake of a global pandemic to recalibrate and realign the future of public health education, service and research in a region of the United States where there are tremendous unmet public health needs.